cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/workflow-events.md

 ---
 ## Overview

-Using this option you can configure SNMP Traps that will be sent on every workflow events.
+Using this option you can configure SNMP Traps that will be sent on every workflow event.
 For example, workflow started, workflow completed or workflow failed.

 ## Cloudify MIB